-Similar to patterns in the TCAC Opportunity Area designations, as is shown in Figure 10-25, Percentage of Unit Capacity by Median Household Income, 29.3 percent of units inventoried for lower-income households in the RHNA are in the census tract with the highest median household income in the city (\$58,341).
+Similar to patterns in the TCAC Opportunity Area designations, as is shown in Figure 1O-25, Percentage of Unit Capacity by Median Household Income, 21.0 percent of units inventoried for lower-income households in the RHNA are in the census tract with the highest median household income in the city (\$58,341).
 This is expected to promote housing mobility for lower-income households.
-This tract includes 21.3 percent of the RHNA inventory unit capacity across all income categories, including 16.9 percent of above moderate-income unit capacity and 26.4 percent of moderate-income unit capacity.
-The census tract with the city's second-highest median household income (70.03, with a median income of \$56,033) includes an additional 8.9 percent of lower-income unit capacity, as well as 2.4 percent of moderate-income unit capacity and 16.8 percent of above moderate-income unit capacity, totaling 13.2 percent of the RHNA inventory's unit capacity across all income levels.
+This tract includes 19.1 percent of the RHNA inventory unit capacity across all income categories, including 16.1 percent of above moderate-income unit capacity and 36.5 percent of moderate-income unit capacity.
+The census tract with the city's second-highest median household income (70.03, with a median income of \$56,033) includes an additional 13.4 percent of lower-income unit capacity, as well as 15.4 percent of above moderate-income unit capacity, totaling 13.7 percent of the RHNA inventory's unit capacity across all income levels.
 Though these are the two highest median household incomes in the city, it is worth noting that both are well below the 2020 statewide median income of \$87,100.

 The census tract with the second-lowest median household income in the city (\$37,760), Tract 70.02, does not include any lower-income unit capacity.
-A total of 2.7 percent of RHNA unit capacity is in this tract, including 0.1 percent of above moderate-income unit capacity and 26.4 percent of moderate-income unit capacity.
-Over half of the RHNA inventory's unit capacity (62.8 percent) has been identified in the city's lowest-income census tract, with a median household income of \$33,916.
+A total of 3.3 percent of RHNA unit capacity is in this tract, including 1.1 percent of above moderate-income unit capacity and 33.6 percent of moderate-income unit capacity.
+Over half of the RHNA inventory's unit capacity (63.9 percent) has been identified in the city's lowest-income census tract, with a median household income of \$33,916.
 It is expected that this area will develop with a mix of incomes, which will create a more income-integrated neighborhood.
-Of all above moderate-income unit capacity in the inventory, 66.3 percent are in this tract, along with 44.7 percent of moderate-income unit capacity and 61.5 percent of lower-income unit capacity.
+Of all above moderate-income unit capacity in the inventory, 67.3 percent are in this tract, along with 29.9 percent of moderate-income unit capacity and 65.6 percent of lower-income unit capacity.